MorganKryze/ConsoleAppVisuals/docs/articles/docs.md

 Now your documentation is ready to be generated in the section "Api Documentation" in the generated site.

+> [!NOTE]
-For more customization, you may want update the "index.md" file in the "docfx_project" folder, and create wonderful articles in the "articles" folder to explain how to use your library.
+> For more customization, you may want update the "index.md" file in the "docfx_project" folder, and create wonderful articles in the "articles" folder to explain how to use your library.

 ## Deploy the doc